abcnews/mount-utils/README.md

 Returns whether the argument passed in is a mount point.

-Will return `true` even if the mount is marked as used by this instance of the utility or any other.
+Will return `true` for valid mount points even if marked as used, including those marked by another instance of this library.

 ```html
 <body>